 There is no dispute technology directly influences our way of life, our culture, and now the collective potential of the human race.
 As a result, with every new advance comes obsolescences and alterations.
 We are seeing entire industries disappear, and many think the traditional view of the retail industry and global energy production are next.

-An example is all very well, but how do we actually define and measure adaptability?
+As an example is all very well, but how do we actually define and measure adaptability?
 Like many of the most important things in life we want to improve, it all starts with the ability to measure and report progress: from motivation, productivity, and emotional health, to our communication and feelings towards others, it can often be very difficult to quantify in a metric, numerical way (which we as a species love so much).
 However, measuring and improving our adaptability is arguably tantamount to the very survival of our species, so we simply must find a way.
-Adaptai, who have developed the first-ever holistic metric of AQ or adaptability quotient, have identified four key elements of our ability to adapt.
+At AQai, we have developed the first-ever holistic metric of AQ or adaptability quotient, and identified four key elements of our ability to adapt.
 Understanding these aspects and how they interact can help us improve our own adaptability and guide us away from systems collapse and survival, supporting us towards thriving and perpetual growth.

 In their study ‘Resilience Training That Can Change the Brain’ (2018), Golnaz Tabibnia & Dan Radecki stated that:

 ‘One of the challenges of consulting and coaching psychology is helping individuals, teams, and entire enterprises weather life and work stressors.
 These stressors can be one-time and acute, such as unexpected job transfer or job loss, or more chronic, such as bad bosses, broken peer relationships, and dysfunctional team members.
 Some people are more resilient than others in the face of such stressors, but many of the skills that make for resilience can be learned.’